dra2020/rdapy/docs/_pages/workflow.md

 ## How & When to Find Precinct Neighborhoods

-When we get a new census, we also need to find precinct "neighborhoods" for Jon Eguia & Jeff Barton's geographic advantage metric.
+When we get a new census, we need to two things so we can calculate Jon Eguia & Jeff Barton's geographic advantage metric.
-It's an expensive operation, so persist the results somewhere for subsequent (re)use.
+One is find precinct "neighborhoods" for each state and chamber combination.
+These only need to be found once per census cycle as neighborhods only depend on total population and precinct adjacency.

 ```bash
 scripts/geographic-baseline/NEIGHBORHOODS.py \